 The gratuity scheme is a final salary Defined Benefit Plan that provides for lump sum payment made on exit either by way of retirement, death, disability, voluntary withdrawal.
-The benefits are defined on the basis of final salary and the period of service and paid as lump sum at exit.
-The plan design means the risk commonly affecting the liabilities and the financial results are expected to be:
+The benefits are x) Defined benefit liability and employer contributions

-(a) Interest rate risk: The defined benefit obligation calculated uses a discount rate based on government bonds, if bond yield fall, the defined benefit obligation will tend to increase. (b) Salary inflation risk: Higher than expected increases in salary will increase the defined benefit obligation.
+(a) Interest rate risk: The defined benefit obligation calculated uses a discount rate based on government bonds, if bond yield fall, the defined benefit obligation will tend to increase.